• Skip to primary navigation

 Deciding between bacon fat or butter?
 Think taste and texture.

-Bacon fat has a savory, smoky flavor – great for meats, veggies, and baked goods.
+Bacon fat has a savory, smoky flavor - great for meats, veggies, and baked goods - contrast with duck fat vs lard comparison for frying performance to pick the best cooking fat.

 Butter gives a creamy feel to sweet and savory recipes.